tbobm/tbobm-blog/content/posts/complete-health-checks/index.md

 we can reach both our Redis and our PostgreSQL dependencies.

 - Redis: performing a [`ping`][redis-ping] command.
-- PostgreSQL: executing a `SELECT 1;` statemant against our database.
+- PostgreSQL: executing a `SELECT 1;` statement against our database.

 {{< highlight python "linenos=table" >}}
 def perform_full_healthcheck() -> bool: